kloia/ecs-local-deployment/readme.md

 ## How to use this repository

-- You need to clone this repositort
+- You need to clone this repositorty
 - You should import your applications source codes to this repository
 - You need to modify Dockerfile to make use of your netbeans builds
 - You need to modify Docker-compose file